 Any type of amputation should be considered serious.
 When the accident that causes the amputation is the result of a serious negligence-related action, you as a victim deserve to seek compensation and justice from the responsible party.

-At Hare Wynn, our catastrophic injury lawyers are here to help you.
+At Hare Wynn, our catastrophic injury attorneys in Birmingham are here to help you.
 We know how devastating this situation can be and we make it a point to stand by your side from start to finish, building a strong case on your behalf so you always feel peace of mind.

 Call our firm at 855-965-1688 today to schedule a free consultation.